2017–2020 Qatif unrest

 The 2017–2020 Qatif unrest was a phase of conflict in the Qatif region of Eastern Province, Saudi Arabia, between Saudi security forces and the local Shia community, that arose sporadically starting in 1979, including a series of protests and repression during the 2011–12 Saudi Arabian protests.

-This phase of conflict began after an incident on 12 May 2017, when a child and a Pakistani man were shot and killed.
+This phase of the conflict began after an incident on 12 May 2017, when a child and a Pakistani man were shot and killed.
 The detention of Qatif human rights activist Israa al-Ghomgham and her husband and the possible beheading of al-Ghomgham as the first Saudi woman to be executed for her human rights activities gained international attention during 2018.
 On 31 January 2019, the Saudi authorities confirmed in a public statement that they would not seek the imposition of the death penalty against al-Ghomgham.

 Background

 On 15 October 2014, Nimr al-Nimr was sentenced to death by the Specialised Criminal Court for "seeking 'foreign meddling' in Saudi Arabia, 'disobeying' its rulers and taking up arms against the security forces".

 Said Boumedouha of Amnesty International stated that the death sentence was part of a campaign by the authorities in Saudi Arabia to crush all dissent, including those defending the rights of the Kingdom's Shi'a Muslim community.

 Nimr al-Nimr's brother, Mohammad al-Nimr, tweeted information about the death sentence and was arrested on the same day.
 The head of Iran's armed forces warned Saudi Arabia that it would "pay dearly" if it carried out the execution.

 In March 2015 the Saudi Arabian appellate court upheld the death sentence against al-Nimr.
 On 25 October 2015, the Supreme Religious Court of Saudi Arabia rejected al-Nimr's appeal against his death sentence.
 During an interview for Reuters, al-Nimr's brother claimed that the decision was a result of a hearing which occurred without the presence or notification of al-Nimr's lawyers and family.
 Al-Nimr's brother still remained hopeful that King Salman would grant a pardon.
 Nimr al-Nimr was executed along with 46 others on 2 January 2016.